OpenAdaptronik/OpenAdaptronik/OpenAdaptronik Open Software/Python_signalanalysis/README.md

 Either acquired with [Phyphox](https://phyphox.org/)  (great package for DIY signal acquisition with smartphones) or our OpenAdaptronik DIY vibration data logger (see under "Open hardware" in this repo)

+Phyphox: Use "tabulator, decimal point" export from the acceleration time series (Beschleunigung ohne g) experiment.

 ## Files
 * DIY_RDAnalysis.py: GUI
 * rd_estim.py: function to calculate the RD signature from a time series